5 Privacy Trends for 2025: What to Watch For

 And we see similar action with the California Consumer Privacy Act (CCPA): Because entities that do business with California companies are obligated to abide by CCPA, it's easier for companies to meet those standards for all customers.

 Will New York’s privacy law change how all companies behave?
 Probably not — at least not yet.
-Over time, as consumers learn to enjoy the protection provided by data security standards, pressure to do the same among other state and local governments will ramp up.
+Over time, as consumers learn to enjoy the protection provided by security standards, pressure to do the same among other state and local governments will ramp up.

 If you're a company that collects and maintains private information, it's not a matter of if, but when you’ll endure a cyber incident.
 It's important to think proactively about how your organization handles data to protect customers, users, followers, and the livelihood of your business.
 And the sooner you take steps to protect consumer privacy, the sooner you’ll comply with inevitable requirements.

-Keeping your business up-to-date with the latest data privacy practices isn’t optional.
+Keeping your business up-to-date with the latest privacy practices isn’t optional.
 Still, you don’t have to do it on your own.
 You can use tools like Osano to monitor changes in privacy laws, understand what vendors do with your data, and ask privacy professionals on-demand questions.

 Are you in the process of refreshing your current privacy policy or building a whole new one?
 Are you scratching your head over what to include?
 Use this interactive checklist to guide you.